pieChartsAreLies/WhisperNotes/README.md

-# Voice Typer
+# WhisperNotes

 A powerful, privacy-focused voice-to-text application that runs entirely on your computer (macOS and Windows supported).
-Voice Typer serves two distinct purposes: instant transcription for everyday tasks and thoughtful voice journaling with AI-enhanced organization.
+WhisperNotes serves two distinct purposes: instant transcription for everyday tasks and thoughtful voice journaling with AI-enhanced organization.

-## What is Voice Typer?
+## What is WhisperNotes?

-Voice Typer combines two powerful tools in one seamless application:
+WhisperNotes combines two powerful tools in one seamless application:

 ### 1. Instant Voice-to-Text Transcription